New NIPT quality standards to be developed by St George’s Professor

 NIPT uses cutting edge DNA technology to evaluate with remarkable accuracy whether a pregnancy has a high chance of certain chromosomal conditions, such as Down’s syndrome.

-This is possible because during pregnancy, some of the baby’s DNA crosses the placenta into the mother’s bloodstream, and this can usually be identified by the laboratory.
-The baby’s DNA can then be tested for various genetic abnormalities.
+This is possible because during pregnancy, the placental DNA can be identified and then be tested for various genetic conditions.

 The use of NIPT is increasingly common.
 However, there is a small chance of false positives or false negative result.
 These incorrect results can have a major clinical impact.